blorente/naylang-documentation/src/testing_methodology.md

 Integration testing
 ------

-To test whether particular features of the language fit inside the grand scope of the project, a series of integration tests were developed.
+To test whether particular features of the language fit inside the whole of the project, a series of integration tests were developed.
 These tests are comprised of Grace source files, which for the moment have to be run by hand from the interpreter.
 The files are located in the `/examples` folder, and each of them is designed to test the full pipeline of a particular feature of the language, from parsing to AST construction and evaluation.
 For example, `Conditionals.grace` tests the `if () then {}` and `if () then {} else {}` constructs, while `Debugger.grace` is aimed to provide a good test case for the debugging mechanism.

 Testing Frontends
 ------